ChrisBuilds/terminaltexteffects/README.md

-    expand              Expands the text from a single point. fireworks           Characters launch and explode like fireworks and fall into place. middleout           Text expands in a single row or column in the middle of the output area then out. pour                Pours the characters into position from the given direction. print               Lines are printed one at a time following a print head.
+    expand              Expands the text from a single point. fireworks           Characters launch and explode like fireworks and fall into place. middleout           Text expands in a single row or column in the middle of the output area then out. orbittingvolley     Four launchers orbit the output area firing volleys of characters inward to build the input text from the center out. overflow            Input text overflows ands scrolls the terminal in a random order until eventually appearing ordered. pour                Pours the characters into position from the given direction. print               Lines are printed one at a time following a print head.
 Print head performs line feed, carriage return. rain                Rain characters from the top of the output area.